ajaysaini-sgvu/scheduled/README.md

 # Scheduled

 Scheduled is a **work-in-progress** to send SMS at anytime in future from this application.
-It is still in its early stages of development and currently only contains two pieces of UI.
-It is under heavy development.

 ## Android development